juergenfurrer/newt4news-typo3-ext/Documentation/KnownProblems/Index.rst

 Known Problems
 ==============

-- If you have any questions, please contact us (info@infonique.ch)
+- If you have any questions, please contact us (info@swisscode.sk)